IBM/ibm-spectrum-scale-csi/tools/volume_migration_scripts/README_migration_cnsa_primary_removal.md

 - The identity portion of the handle (everything up to the last `;`).

 **Rewritten:**
-- Only the **path segment after the last `;`**.
+- Only the **path segment after the last `;`**, now using the **prefix** and correct fileset mapping for CNSA.

 ## Volume Type Variations

-The exact path suffix (e.g., `pvc-uuid-data`) may vary based on how the volume was originally created.
+The exact path suffix (e.g., `pvc-uuid-data`) may vary depending on how the volume was originally created.
-The script automatically detects and applies the correct mapping without user intervention.
+The script automatically detects and applies the correct mapping for each fileset type.

 ## Prerequisites

-Before running the migration script, ensure the following tools are installed and available in your `$PATH`:
+Ensure the following tools are installed and available in your `$PATH`:

-- **kubectl** – to interact with the Kubernetes cluster and fetch/update PV/PVC objects
+- **kubectl** – to interact with the CNSA Kubernetes cluster and fetch/update PV/PVC objects
 - **jq** – for JSON parsing and manipulation of Kubernetes API responses

-You can verify installation with:
+Verify installation with:

 ```bash
 kubectl version --client